Assouad-like dimensions of a class of random Moran measures II -- non-homogeneous Moran sets: Random Moran sets and Measures

-for any $N,x$.
-We remark that $C_{\omega }$ has a ``uniform separation'' property in the sense that the distance between the two children of $I_{N}$ is at least $(1-B)|I_{N}|$.
-This fact allows us to prove the following simple, but useful, relationship between Moran sets of various levels and balls.
+We remark that $\mathcal{C}_{\omega }$ has a \textquotedblleft uniform separation\textquotedblright\ property in the sense that the distance between the two children of $I_{N}$ is at least $(1-B)|I_{N}|$.
+This fact allows us to prove the following simple, but useful, relationship between Moran intervals of various levels and balls.

-\begin{lemma} Given $\omega \in \Omega ,$ $x\in C_{\omega }$ and $0<R<1,$ choose the integer $N=N(\omega )$ such that $\left\vert I_{N}(x)\right\vert \leq R<\left\vert I_{N-1}(x)\right\vert $.
+\begin{lemma} Given $\omega \in \Omega ,$ $x\in \mathcal{C}_{\omega }$ and $ 0<R<1,$ choose the integer $N=N(\omega ,x)$ such that $\left\vert I_{N}(x)\right\vert \leq R<\left\vert I_{N-1}(x)\right\vert $.
 Then

 \end{lemma}

 \begin{proof} The proof is similar to \cite[Lemma 1]{HM}, but we include it here for completeness.
 Obviously, $I_{N}(x)$ is contained in $B(x,R)$.